mill1000/esphome-winix-c545/README.md

   - ESP8266 may work but lacks a free [hardware UART](https://esphome.io/components/uart.html#hardware-uarts).
 - ESPHome 2023.10 or above
   - Older version may function but have not been tested.
 - A bi-directional logic level shifter.
+  - Pictured here is the Adafruit TXB0104 Bi-Directional Level Shifter.
 - Winix C545 Air Purifier
 - Soldering iron, solder and some small wire.